 Last week, the Serbian Orthodox Church elected a new Patriarch, Porfirije.
 This was the result of a fairly complex process — three rounds of nominations, followed by the finalists’ names being placed in a Gospel, with one name drawn out by a monk, leaving the final choice to the Holy Spirit.
 The Serbian Church is the only Autocephalous Church that uses this particular method to select its primate.
 I was curious about how primatial elections work in the other Churches, so I looked into each of the fourteen universally-recognized Autocephalous Churches, along with the Orthodox Church in America, whose autocephaly is recognized by only a minority of the world’s Orthodox Churches.

-When there’s a vacancy on the Patriarchal throne, the Holy Synod nominates three candidates, whose names are then submitted to the Mayor of Istanbul, who has the right to remove any candidate he wishes.
+The electoral synod nominates three candidates, whose names are then submitted to the Vali (Governor) of Istanbul, who has the right to remove any candidate he wishes.
 This has led to issues in the past; for example, in 1972, the Turkish authorities nixed the nominations of front-runners Meliton of Chalcedon and Iakovos of America, which ultimately led to the election of a dark-horse candidate, Dimitrios.
 Once the slate of three nominees is finalized, the Holy Synod elects one of the three as Patriarch.

 The full assembly of all EP bishops, known as the “Synaxis,” meets every other year and does not have any administrative or canonical authority.
 The Ecumenical Patriarchate appears to be the only Autocephalous Church in which not all ruling bishops have a role in selecting their Church’s primate.